pyeve/cerberus/docs/errors.rst

   - ``document_error_tree``: A ``dict``-like object that allows you to query nodes corresponding to your document.
 That node's errors are contained in its :attr:`errors` property and are yielded when iterating over a node.
-    If no errors occurred in a node or below, ``None`` will be returned instead.
+    If no errors occurred in a node or below, :obj:`None` will be returned instead.

   - ``schema_error_tree``: Similarly for the used schema.